-The new Mexican carta porte (bill of lading), effective as of June 1 and mandatory on September 30, 2021, is an addendum to the invoices that documents the origin, destination and the goods transported inside of the country.
+>Last update: March 15< The new Mexican Carta Porte, effective as of January 1st, 2022, and mandatory on October 1, 2022*, is an addendum to the invoices that documents the origin, destination and the goods transported inside of the country.

-The “carta porte” is a new type of bill of lading generated by the Mexican Tax Administration Service (SAT) that can be added to invoices issued in the country for several purposes:
+The “Carta Porte” is a new type of bill of lading that must be added to online invoices (CDFI) issued in Mexico to:

-- Identifying the origin and destination of goods or merchandise moved through the country by ground freight (road or railways), air freight, ocean freight or river freight
+- Identify the origin and destination of goods or merchandise moved through the country by ground freight (road or railways), air freight, ocean freight or river freight

-- Proving the legal possession of those goods or merchandise
+- Prove the legal possession of those goods or merchandise

 However, it is an additional obligation: the carrier must also keep the documentation that proves their legal possession, independently if its origin is foreign or national.

-In all transport modes, the “carta porte” addendum can be added to two types of Online Tax Receipt (Comprobante Fiscal Digital por Internet – CFDI):
+In all transport modes, the Complemento Carta Porte can be added to two types of Online Tax Receipt (Comprobante Fiscal Digital por Internet – CFDI):

-You can consult the details of each type of CDFI for each transport mode on SAT’s official website.
+You can consult the details of each type of CDFI for each transport mode (in Spanish) on the SAT’s official website.